No-pixed/No-pixed/README.md

 - 👋 Hi, I’m @No-pixed
 - 👀 I’m interested in to learn coding
 - 🌱 I’m currently learning coding
 - I am a new or a learner to GitHub.
-And love using other eople project or file, to test them :D.
+And love using other people project or file, to test them :D.

 <!---